Can You Get a Cavity in Your Front Teeth? If Yes, Can a Filling Fix it?

 The grooves and pits in your back teeth make these teeth more prone to cavities.
 Food particles can be stuck in these crevices, increasing the risk of a cavity starting.
 While this leaves your back teeth at risk of decay, your front teeth can get cavities too.

-Milford Dental Care in Highland, Michigan, treats cavities in the front teeth the same way as any other cavity.
+Milford Dental in Highland, Michigan, treats cavities in the front teeth the same way as any other cavity.
 However, Dr. Jill Seguin and the team take a few steps to ensure your teeth remain cosmetically appealing.
 After all, these teeth are at the front and center for the whole world to see.

 How cavities form